CanyonTurtle/dvhs-devteams/docs/mech.md

 This example illustrates the monkeying around you have to do yourself to find the lengths precisely - but it CAN be done! the reward is perfect spacing, and no slop.

-# 2. Aligning made Easy
+# Aligning Made Easy

 There are several tricks you can use to easily 'line up' your build.
+This includes:
+- general tower alignment
+- joint alignment

 'Lined up' builds use the following guidelines:
 - There is an integer amount of holes connecting sets of parallel C channels.
 If you can brace together your lift and your drive with C channels running 'across' the whole side, that is the best way!
 It is simple.
 - The important joints are exact: they are either tightened with locknuts exactly centered, or they are mounted with shoulder screws.
 This ensures the spacing is exactly what you think it is! exceptions to this rule are when it's impossible to have centered spacing (like wedging a c channel between 2 other ones).